pubnub/pubnub-mcp-server/resources/sdk_docs/go_access-manager.md

 `
 ```

-#### Grant an authorized client different levels of access to various resources and read access to spaces using RegEx in a single call
+#### Grant an authorized client different levels of access to various resources and read access to spaces using RegEx in a single call[​](#grant-an-authorized-client-different-levels-of-access-to-various-resources-and-read-access-to-spaces-using-regex-in-a-single-call)

 Grants my-authorized-userId:
-- Read: space-a and userId-c.
+- Read to space-a and userId-c
-- Read/write: space-b, space-c, space-d; get/update: userId-d.
+- Read/write to space-b, space-c, space-d; get/update to userId-d
-- Read to spaces matching space-[A-Za-z0-9].
+- Read to spaces matching space-[A-Za-z0-9]

 ```
 `1res, status, err := pn.GrantToken().